 - Download the CUH consent form

-Your press release must include an acknowledgement of NIHR support, notes to editors and a disclaimer.
+Your press release must include an acknowledgement of NIHR support (including our award number, which for NIHR Cambridge BRC is NIHR203312), notes to editors and a disclaimer.
 See below for example wording.

 NIHR Cambridge BRC Acknowledgement